 - A timeline of necessary medical treatment, including dates and medical provider names

 - The total cost of expenses incurred from the accident

-- The amount of compensation you demand for your injury and resulting losses
+- The amount of compensation you demand your injury and resulting losses

 A personal injury attorney can only send a demand letter on behalf of their client once their client finishes treating their injury or a doctor places them at maximum medical improvement (MMI).
-Once their injuries are at MMI, the injured party’s condition isn’t likely to improve with further medical intervention.
-At that point, follow-up care might be necessary but proceeding with pursuing an insurance settlement is possible.
+Once their wounds are at MMI, the injured party’s condition will not likely improve with further medical intervention.
+At that point, follow-up care might be necessary, but proceeding with pursuing an insurance settlement is possible.

 - Pictures from the accident scene

 - Medical records and other documentation of the injury and treatment

 - Invoices, receipts, and other evidence of expenses